anjanhans/portfolio/saas-churn-analysis/README.md

 This project analyses the performance of a SaaS business using customer, revenue and subscription data.

-The objective is to understand how business is performing in terms :-
+The objective is to understand how business is performing in terms of:-

 ⁃	how revenue is growing over time